 I smiled.
 "Yeah.
 I was once your age, and you remember me saying that I grew up the eighth of nine children."
 Rory nodded.
 "Well, I always wanted to write a column myself.
 Like a gossip column, or an advice column."

 "Wow," said Rory after I finished.
 "Well, get this, Mr. Tibbits.
 It was summertime, and one day, Dad, Mom, Bridget, Kerry and I, we had this contest to see where we would go on vacation.
 We all had our own ideas for where we wanted to go.
 Bridget wanted to go to Mall of America.
 Dad preferred the cabin at the lake.
 Kerry wanted to stay home.
 And Mom liked the idea of visiting Grandma and Grandpa in Sarasota, Florida."

 "Really?"
 I remarked, fascinated as I listened.
+Rory nodded.
 "Well, where did you want to go, Rory?"

 "Space camp.
-They had zero-gravity chambers, and you get to sleep in real astronaut bunk beds."
+They had zero-gravity chambers, and you got to sleep in real astronaut bunk beds."